pambrose/JmxAgent/README.md

 JmxAgent
 ========

-Attaching an non-stoppable agent on server launch
+Attaching a non-stoppable agent on server launch
 --------

 Start a test server: